 At Smart Live Protection our association with Google through its TCRP (Trusted Copyright Removal Program) means that we can quickly detect infractions and delete the offending URL.
 But that’s not all, we also have special agreements with the main social networks which enable us to remove videos from YouTube and Twitch instantly, and from Facebook, Twitter, Periscope, and Instagram in just a few minutes.
 This has proven to be very effective for live events broadcasters.

-Do you want to know if your broadcasted events are being pirated online?
+Do you want to know if your live broadcasts are being retransmitted online?